 is the name of a table into which to copy the plans.
 It must be a table in the current database.
 You can specify a database name, but not an owner name, in the form dbname..tablename.
-The total length must be 30 characters or less.
+With large identifiers, the total length must be no more than 255 characters.